Databricks Unity Catalog 101: A Complete Overview (2025)

 Confirm the workspace assignment by checking the "Workspaces" tab within the metastore.
 The workspace(s) you enabled should now be listed.

-If you follow these steps thoroughly, you have successfully enabled Databricks Unity Catalog for your workspace(s), allowing you to take advantage of its governance capabilities within the Databricks ecosystem.
+If you follow these steps thoroughly, you will have successfully enabled Databricks Unity Catalog for your workspace(s), allowing you to take advantage of its governance capabilities within the Databricks ecosystem.

 Step-By-Step Guide to Set up and Manage Unity Catalog